GigaFlopsis/Orion_lcd_remote/README.md

-This is a simple program which turns on and off LSD panel ORION olm-4620
+This is a simple program which turns on and off LCD panel ORION olm-4620
 <br/> To control the add argument On and OFF

 #### Copyright